GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Context-Definition-Viewpoint.md

 * What are the external physical entities the system interacts with in the respective context?
 * What is the system boundary definition?
 * What kind of test equipment is necessary to test the system elements?
-## Presentation
-The following artifacts support the modeling activities:
-The physical context definition diagram (BDD) defines the elements available in a specific context.
-At least one physical context definition diagram is used per identified context, featuring
-* one block representing the Physical System i.e. the system of interest
-* one block representing the specific Physical System Context
-* several blocks representing Physical Context Elements such as Physical User, Physical External System, and Physical Environment present in the systems context
-* composition relationships attaching the Physical Context Elements and the Physical System to the Physical System Context block

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|